CanadianADLlab/XAPIUnrealEngine/README.md

 <h1> How to call statement via C++</h1>
-To use simple add the XAPIManger to a level (Can be found if you search for it in the PlaceActors area)
+Add the XAPIManger to a level (Can be found if you search for it in the PlaceActors area)
 <br>
 <br>
 <img width="508" alt="image1" src="https://user-images.githubusercontent.com/39784801/136555156-cd2dcceb-66b4-40f4-a42c-203635f8d033.png">